rdowning07/starter-town-tactics/resumegpt.md

 - ✅ **Dynamic Objectives** with real-time updates based on game state
 - ✅ **Turn-based Events** with reinforcements, storms, and boss phases
 - ✅ **Enhanced AI** with behavior-based decision making (aggressive, defensive, passive)
+- ✅ **Rules Engine** with height/facing combat bonuses and status effects
+- ✅ **A* Pathfinding** with obstacle avoidance and cost optimization
+- ✅ **Objectives System** with 5 objective types and compound objectives
+- ✅ **Deterministic Simulation** with replay consistency verification

 ### **Visual & Animation Systems**
 - ✅ Full sprite-based visual rendering